-Next to representatives from the local job agency and department of foreigners Jeannine Budelmann was invited to share her experience. ”We offer an entry qualification to a refugee, which runs over the course of a year.
-Three times a week he works in our company, two times a week he takes languages lessons”, the CEO tells the audience.
+Along with representatives from the local job agency and the foreigners’ registration office Jeannine Budelmann was invited to share her experience. ”We offer an entry qualification to a refugee, which runs over the course of a year.
+Three times a week he works in our company, two times a week he takes language lessons”, the CEO tells the audience.

 At the beginning of May a new research project was launched: OptED focuses on the use of data glasses during the manufacturing process of electronic components.
 Budelmann Elektronik develops an innovative software solution which supports quality assurance during manual circuit board assembly.

 The fourth industrial revolution is part of many discussions nowadays.
 In his latest column for Vending Management Christoph Budelmann describes which possibilities industry 4.0 can offer to the vending sector.
 Nevertheless, he emphasizes that many companies already have implemented applications by now and that it is seen as a standard by customers today.
 Thus, a market differentiation is not really possible anymore if you solely rely on industry 4.0.
 That’s why we would like to encourage you to consider future trends in order to react to them in a timely manner.